sriniketan18/Routing-in-angularjs/README.md

 # Routing-in-angularjs
-Developed a basic projects which covers many topics in routing in angularjs
+Developed a basic project which covers many topics in routing in angularjs